 Welcome to our Division!

-The Intercultural Studies Department offers an inderdisciplinary major leading to certificates, an A.A. degree, or transfer in Intercultural (Ethnic) Studies.
-This major represents the joint commitment of the African America, Asian American and Asian, Chicanx/Latinix.
-Native American, and core Intercultural Studies aeras, and provides a diverse curriculum whose educational objectives include the following:
+The Intercultural Studies Department offers an interdisciplinary major leading to certificates, an A.A. degree, or transfer in Intercultural (Ethnic) Studies.
+This major represents the joint commitment of the African America, Asian American and Asian, Chicanx/Latinx, Native American, and core Intercultural Studies areas, and provides a diverse curriculum whose educational objectives include the following:

 - Develop a methodology emphasizing comparative analyses of the history, politics, social dynamics, and current challenges and opportunities of historically marginalized communities of color;